-Indiana Online automatically provides an academic grade report to the student’s home school of record upon completion of each course.
-Additional grade reports may be requested by the student’s home school and/or the student’s legal guardian.
+Indiana Online automatically provides an academic grade report to the student’s School of Record upon completion of each course.
+Additional grade reports may be requested by the student’s School of Record and/or the student’s legal guardian(s).

 Collection and Use of Information